goetzrieger/ansible-labs-summit2020/ansible-tower-getting-started/2.3-projects/README.md

 - It will now ask for the inventory to use, choose the `Webserver` inventory and click **LAUNCH**

-- Wait until the Job has finished and make sure it run only on `node1`
+- Wait until the Job has finished and make sure it ran only on `node1`

 > **Tip**
 >